kartoza/miniSASS/docs/src/administrator/django-admin.md

                 - If approved, set Expert approval status to APPROVED.
                 - If rejected, set Expert approval status to REJECTED.

-        15. **Certificate Field:**  Allows users to upload their certificates as a part of the expert approval process.
-Users can upload relevant certificates, providing proof of their expertise for verification.
+        15. **Certificate Field:**  Allows administrators to upload user certificates as a part of the expert approval process.

         16. **Save**: Save the current record and then get redirected to the Django Admin Table/record list.